alphagov/notifications-ruby-client/DOCUMENTATION.md

 ### Response

 If the request to the client is successful, the client returns a `Notifications::Client::TemplateCollection` object.
-In the example shown in the [Method section](/#get-all-templates-method), the object is named `response`..
+In the example shown in the [Method section](/ruby.html#get-all-templates-method), the object is named `response`.

 You must then call the `.collection` method on this object to return an array of the required templates.